cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transactional-messaging-system.rst

 - Publish a message
 - Do additional work
 - Commit the transaction
-- If the transaction is successful: message is now visible to *transactional* consumers
+- If the transaction is successful: the message is now visible to *transactional* consumers
-- If the transaction is unsuccessful: message is rolled back and is never seen by *transactional* consumers
+- If the transaction is unsuccessful: the message is rolled back and is never seen by *transactional* consumers

-However, as noted above, *non-transactional* consumers see all messages of a topic, including messages that are currently in a transaction.
+However, as noted above, *non-transactional* consumers see all messages of a topic, including the messages that were published and are currently in a transaction.

 With transactional publishing, all the work in a transaction will appear atomically to downstream consumers who are also transactional.
 It is not necessary that those consumers